Yale Center for Teaching and Learning

 FASENG English

-Ciru is a 4th year PhD candidate in the English Language & Literature department.
-Her research focuses on meter in West Indian poetry at midcentury.
+Ciru is a 5th year PhD Candidate in the English department.
+Her research considers meter in West Indian poetry at midcentury.
 Largely, she delights in the humor and mischief of several women poets.
-She is very familiar with a broad range of critical theory, literary and otherwise.
+She is familiar with a broad range of critical theory, literary and otherwise.
 Moreover, Ciru is a dedicated peer reviewer and editor with a firm grasp of the elements of good, clear writing.